 The question is, how do you make yourself seen and heard in a sea of 1.65 billion active social media users, with a million more added every day?

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Simple: Floor them with engaging visual content

-You must take advantage of the brief moment you cross people’s newsfeed.
+You must take advantage of the brief moment you cross people’s newsfeeds.
 One wrongly positioned image or cropped photo and you lose your chance in an instant.

 Luckily, you can make sure you always know how to produce the right images.
-Here are your social media image size cheat sheet for 2018:
+Here is your social media image size cheat sheet for 2018:

 1. 180 x 180 pixels at minimum

 2. Photo thumbnail will be exposed throughout the network at 32 x 32 pixels

 3. The photo on a page will be displayed at 160 x 160 pixels

 Cover Photo – This photo appears on top of your timeline and is layered with the profile photo.
 Your cover photo will be the widest photo on your profile.